algolia/instantsearch/docgen/src/guides/custom-widget.md

 ## Example

-To give you an idea of the power of this API, let's have a look at a minimalist implementation of a search UI with a searchbox and hits.
+To give you an idea of the power of this API, let's have a look at a minimal implementation of a search UI with a searchbox and hits.

 In this example, the widgets are not reusable and will assume that